sergiogama/chatbot-using-predictive-analysis-with-wml-heart-failure/README.md

-# TUTORIAL: Develop a virtual assistant for health to predict heart failure using neural network on Modeller Flow in Watson Studio, via Watson Machine Learning, connected to Watson Assistant thru an action on Cloud Functions
+# TUTORIAL: Develop a virtual assistant for health to predict heart failure using neural network on Modeller Flow in Cloud Pack for Data (Watson Studio), via Watson Machine Learning, connected to Watson Assistant thru an action on Cloud Functions

 > **DISCLAIMER**: This application is used for demonstrative and illustrative purposes only and does not constitute an offering that has gone through regulatory review.

 This tutorial can be thought of as 4 distinct parts:

-1. A predictive model will be built using Modeller Flow on IBM Watson Studio.
-The model is deployed to the Watson Machine Learning service, where it can be accessed via a REST API.
+1. A predictive model will be built using SPSS Modeller Flow on Cloud Pack for Data (IBM Watson Studio).
+The model is deployed to the Watson Machine Learning service V2, where it can be accessed via a REST API.

 2. A action developed on IBM Cloud Functions in Node.js to connect to WML service to be scored against the previous model.